bitm4ncer/scatalog/README.md

 ### 1. Install the Extension
 1. Download and extract this repository zip (Code → Download ZIP)
 4. Open Extension Manager of your Chrome, Brave or other Chromium based Browser (go to `chrome://extensions/` or `brave://extensions/`)
-4. Enable "Developer mode" (toggle in top right)
+4. Enable "Developer mode" (toggle in top)
-5. Click "Load unpacked" and select the extracted folder *scatalog-main*
+5. Click "Load unpacked" and select the extracted folder `scatalog-main`

 ### 2. Get Spotify API Credentials
 1. Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and Log in